-You may find additional helpful information in the following publications that are available from the IRS:
+You may find additional helpful information in the following publications:

 - Pub.
 544, Sales and Other Dispositions of Assets; and - Pub.
 551, Basis of Assets.

 Short-Term or Long-Term

 Separate the capital gains and losses according to how long the estate or trust held or owned the property.
 The holding period for short-term capital gains and losses is 1 year or less.
 The holding period for long-term capital gains and losses is more than 1 year.
 Property acquired by a decedent's estate from the decedent is considered as held for more than 1 year.